-I was even able to stay hydrated thanks to the Mountainsmith bag as it featured dual mesh pockets on each side perfect for storing water bottles at CES or beer at SIA..
+I was even able to stay hydrated thanks to the Mountainsmith bag as it featured dual mesh pockets on each side perfect for storing water bottles at tradeshows throughout the year.

 So far we have tested 3 camera bags from Mountainsmith, the Borealis AT Daypack and the Parallax both great bags but ideally made for a photographer with lots of lens and cameras bodies to store.

-However the Spectrum Daypack is the most versatile backpack in the line.
-With adjustable dividers you can make a custom fit to carry just about anything that will fit inside the backpack or take them out all together for even more room.
+However, the Spectrum Daypack is the most versatile backpack in the line.
+With adjustable dividers, you can make a custom fit to carry just about anything that will fit inside the backpack or take them out altogether for even more room.

-I loved using this backpack for snowboard filming as I had lots of options for how to access the camera compartments depending on what direction the snow was falling from.
+I loved using the Mountain Smith Spectrum Backpack ($149.99) for snowboard filming as I had lots of options for how to access the camera compartments depending on what direction the snow was falling from.
 And my gear stayed dry as the recycled PET material really seemed to help block out moisture on wet days.